Travel.State.Gov >

 Crime: The crime rate in Bahrain is low, and violent crime is rare.
 Thieves and pickpockets are known to operate in the old market area.
 Common sense security precautions are effective in countering the threat of crime.

-Demonstrations occur frequently.
+Demonstrations occur regularly in specific areas and are usually peaceful and not disruptive to public order.
 They may take place in response to political or economic issues, on politically significant holidays, during international events, at night and on weekends.
-Such activity is usually confined to specific neighborhoods and is rarely widespread or impacts public order.

-Demonstrations sometimes result in blocked highways and unofficial checkpoints.
-Protestors occasionally throw rocks, lob Molotov cocktails, and in the past have used improvised explosive devices and shotgun-like projectile launchers against government forces.
-The Ministry of Interior maintains official checkpoints and will deploy crowd control agents against demonstrators if it is determined that the protest is becoming unruly or could impact the security environment.
-In recent years, dialogue and community policing elements have been used to lower tensions and crowd control measures have been as a last resort.
+Demonstrations sometimes result in temporary road closures.
+Demonstrators occasionally burn tires, throw rocks, or lob Molotov cocktails in specific neighborhoods at night.
+In the past, they have used improvised explosive devices and shotgun-like projectile launchers against government security forces.
+The Ministry of Interior maintains official checkpoints and will deploy crowd control agents against demonstrators if it is determined that the protest is becoming unruly or could impact public security.
+In recent years, dialogue and community policing elements have been used to lower tensions and crowd control measures have been deployed as a last resort.

 No U.S. citizens have been specifically targeted during protest activity.
 Local media outlets have sometimes expressed anti-U.S. sentiment, and demonstrators have occasionally burned U.S. flags.